Aliases for NME1 Gene

 GeneCards Summary for NME1 Gene

 NME1 (NME/NM23 Nucleoside Diphosphate Kinase 1) is a Protein Coding gene.
 Diseases associated with NME1 include Neuroblastoma and Anal Canal Carcinoma.
-Among its related pathways are superpathway of pyrimidine deoxyribonucleotides de novo biosynthesis and Metabolism.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and superpathway of pyrimidine deoxyribonucleotides de novo biosynthesis.
 GO annotations related to this gene include poly(A) RNA binding and GTP binding.
 An important paralog of this gene is NME1-NME2.

 UniProtKB/Swiss-Prot for NME1 Gene

 Major role in the synthesis of nucleoside triphosphates other than ATP.
 The ATP gamma phosphate is transferred to the NDP beta phosphate via a ping-pong mechanism, using a phosphorylated active-site intermediate.
 Possesses nucleoside-diphosphate kinase, serine/threonine-specific protein kinase, geranyl and farnesyl pyrophosphate kinase, histidine protein kinase and 3-5 exonuclease activities.
 Involved in cell proliferation, differentiation and development, signal transduction, G protein-coupled receptor endocytosis, and gene expression.
 Required for neural development including neural patterning and cell fate determination.
 During GZMA-mediated cell death, works in concert with TREX1.
 NME1 nicks one strand of DNA and TREX1 removes bases from the free 3 end to enhance DNA damage and prevent DNA end reannealing and rapid repair.